 - Environment promotion – Move configurations cleanly between dev/staging/prod

-- Custom parameter sync – Our system keeps local and remote parameters in sync
+- Custom secrets management – Our system keeps secrets secure in SSM Parameter Store

 Repository Structure